A traditional Balinese village in north Bali (turn right at Singaraja instead of left to Lovina).

 IF YOU WANT TO PARTY OR GO TO FANCY RESTAURANTS --- THIS IS NOT THE PLACE -- ITS A QUIET RETREAT IN THE RICE FIELDS OF A TRADITIONAL BALINESE VILLAGE.
 A great opportunity to see local Balinese about their daily life.

 This is a QUIET place – great for relaxing, enjoying the village and people, sight-seeing to the beach (9 km away) and the magnificent Sekempul waterfalls 10 mins away by car or motorbike.
 Air Saneh is 20 minutes drive east.
-Lovina 25 minutes drive to the west.
-Menenjangan Island for snorkeling or diving (best in Bali) is 1.5 hours away.
+Lovina 35 minutes drive to the west by car.

 I will not be there but Ibu Ayu looks after the house and so does Pak and Ibu Mangku (priest and wife).